wentin/underlineJS/README.md

 The project is currently under development.

-If you have 8 minutes and want to know what is the story behind creating underline.js, you can hear all about it in [`NY Tech Meetup video`](http://embed.wirewax.com/8013554/7bafa8/)
+If you have 8 minutes and want to know what is the story behind creating underline.js, you can hear all about it in this [`NY Tech Meetup presentation video`](http://embed.wirewax.com/8013554/7bafa8/)

 ### Features